sjang1594/self-study/README.md

 ## ROS (Drone / Sensor Develop)
 This covers not only the ROS(Robotic Operating System), but includes some of important concept developing ROS Framework.

+## Kubernetes
+I have not deeply studied and learn what to do